isofarro/zettel-link-notes/api-tests.md

 ### Create a Note

-Create a new note with tags and metadata:
+Create a new note with terms and metadata:
 ```bash
 curl -X POST http://localhost:3000/notes \
   -H "Content-Type: application/json" \